Deal With Anger…

 People have a way sometimes that can get under our skin and make us angry (or I should say we allow them to make us angry).
 It is very normal to become irritated or very mad at times.

-But the important thing is what I do with our anger is the question that needs to be addressed.
+The important thing is what I do with our anger is the question that needs to be addressed.
 Being prepared ahead of time in a spiritual way, and also physically taking care of one’s self with regular exercise, healthy food, enough sleep all will significantly reduce any major outbursts and loss of ability to be in control of one’s self.

-I have learned over the years that most of the things that I have gotten upset about were not that significant in hindsight.
+Learning over the years that most of the things that I have gotten upset about were not that significant in hindsight.
 I have learned how to deal with anger that before used to cause trouble in my life. ~ Bill Greguska

 Stop The Problem Before It Starts!